2020PB/police-brutality/reports/Oregon.md

 ### Police and federal agents tear gas protesters again | July 12th

-After police and federal agents retreated into the Justice Center, protesters followed.
-Footage shows agents emerging from the Justice Center and firing tear gas and other riot rounds.
+After police and federal agents retreated into the US District Courthouse, protesters followed.
+Footage shows agents emerging from the US District Courthouse and firing tear gas and other riot rounds.
 Most protesters flee, but some remain to film.
 A single firework can be heard at the end of the footage.

 Additional footage shows police and federal agents continuing to tear gas protesters into the park.